jbillmann/GarageServer.IO/README.md

 ```js
 options.onPlayerUpdate(callback(state))
 ```
-Event fired each time state is received for a player.
+Event fired each time state has been received to the client for a player.
 `callback` **function**
 Function to be invoked upon event firing.
 `state` **object literal**
-Object containing all of the properties pertaining to a player for your game - x, y, z, time, whatever you want to add to it.
+Object containing all of the properties pertaining to a player for your game - x, y, z, time, etc., whatever you want to add to it.

 ```js
 options.onEntityUpdate(callback(state))
 ```
-Event fired each time state is received for an entity.
+Event fired each time state has been received to the client for an entity.
 `callback` **function**
 Function to be invoked upon event firing.

 `state` **object literal**
-Object containing all of the properties pertaining to an entity for your game - x, y, z, time, whatever you want to add to it.
+Object containing all of the properties pertaining to an entity for your game - x, y, z, time, etc., whatever you want to add to it.

 ```js
 options.onPlayerRemove(callback(id))